 Omakase by Alex, the sister restaurant of Sabi Omakase (✻) in Stavanger, is another potential contestant.
 After all, the apple doesn’t fall far from the tree, and this place sure has mimicked the style of its inspiration.
 However, I think it’s too soon for a star already.
 But a plate with some cutlery?
-Sure.
+Sure (update: they did).

-Besides that, I think all Oslo restaurants will keep their current stars.
+Besides that, I think all Oslo restaurants will keep their current stars (update: they did).
 That’s one star to Kontrast, one star to Statholdergaarden, and three stars to Maaemo.
 We know from Twitter updates, that the Michelin guide has at least re-visited Oslo this year!
 In addition to Kontrast, Statholdergaarden, and Maaemo, they have also reported from Plah and Happolati.
 Does that mean these places will get a star?
-No. My guess is they keep their mentions in the guide.
+No. My guess is they keep their mentions in the guide (update: they did).

-I think both Sabi Omakase and Re-naa will keep their respective stars, although, I believe Re-naa deserves two stars.
+I think both Sabi Omakase and Re-naa will keep their respective stars (update: they did), although, I believe Re-naa deserves two stars.
 It’s much closer to AOC (✻✻) in Copenhagen than, say, Mathias Dahlgren Matbaren (✻) in Stockholm.
 Tango could be a strong candidate in 2019, after the relocation and changes to the concept, but not this year.